rokath/tcobs/README.md

 ##  1. <a name='ATTENTION'></a>ATTENTION

-* The current v1 code is stable and ready to use.
+* The current TCOBSv1 code is stable and ready to use without limitations, but:
+  * Encoding in **C** (for the embedded device).
+  * Decoding in **Go** (for the PC side).
+  * Further TCOBSv1 development is not planned.
-* The current v2 code is stable and ready to use for packages not containing 14 or more equal bytes in a row.
+* The current TCOBSv2 code is stable and ready to use with limitations (for now):
-  * This will change very soon.
+  * Not more than 20 00-bytes in a row.
+  * Not more than 20 FF-bytes in a row.
+  * Not more than 40 equal other bytes in a row.
+  * If such input buffer occurs, the encoder returns with an error.

 <!-- ABOUT THE PROJECT -->
 ##  2. <a name='AboutTheproject'></a>About The project